Antifungal potential of copper oxide nanoparticles against Microsporum canis isolates in canine and feline dermatophytosis

 Abstract

 Materials and Methods: CuO NPs were synthesized using a green chemistry approach, employing Eichhornia crassipes leaf extract.
 Concurrently, M. canis isolates were obtained from infected animals and cultured for purity.
-The antifungal activity of the CuO NPs against the isolates was assessed through disk diffusion and microdilution tests, and the results were statistically analyzed to confirm their significance.
+Antifungal activity of the CuO NPs against the isolates was assessed through disk diffusion and microdilution tests, and the results were statistically analyzed to confirm their significance.

-Conclusion: This study highlights the potent antifungal capabilities of CuO NPs against M. canis, marking them as a promising alternative to conventional treatments.
+Conclusion: This study highlighted the potent antifungal capabilities of CuO NPs against M. canis, marking them as a promising alternative to conventional treatments.
 With further optimization and research, CuO NPs could revolutionize the management of dermatophytosis, offering a new frontier in combating drug-resistant fungal infections.

 Keywords